-As a PhD candidate at University of Bergen, I work directly under Professor Stephanie Le Hellard in the group “Epigenetics and Multiomics”.
+As a PhD candidate at the University of Bergen, I work directly under Professor Stephanie Le Hellard in the "Epigenetics and Multiomics" group.
+In my PhD project, I also work closely with the research group led by Associate Professor Renato Polimanti, Yale University, USA.

 - (2022).
 An epigenetic association analysis of childhood trauma in psychosis reveals possible overlap with methylation changes associated with PTSD.
 Translational Psychiatry.